juxt/bolt/README.md

 http://www.youtube.com/watch?v=CBL59w7fXw4 - this was the inspiration
 between Cylon.

-Special thanks to [Mastodon C](http://www.mastodonc.com/) for sponsoring the development on Cylon, and using it in their kixi projects [kixi.hecuba](https://github.com/MastodonC/kixi.hecuba) and [kixi.stentor](https://github.com/MastodonC/kixi.stentor)
+[Mastodon C](http://www.mastodonc.com/) for sponsoring the development on Cylon, and using it in their kixi projects [kixi.hecuba](https://github.com/MastodonC/kixi.hecuba) and [kixi.stentor](https://github.com/MastodonC/kixi.stentor)